holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/current-context.md

 ```
 **Decision**: The grammar issue for `[10:-1:0]` is outside the scope of current visitor fixes and will be addressed separately at the grammar level.

+## Current Focus

+With the recent fixes, all identified TypeScript type errors (`TS2322`, `TS2375`, `TS2339`, `TS2379`) related to `ErrorNode` propagation and handling in the AST visitors (`ExpressionVisitor`, `UnaryExpressionVisitor`, `BinaryExpressionVisitor`, `ConditionalExpressionVisitor`, `ParenthesizedExpressionVisitor`, `CompositeVisitor`) have been resolved.
+The `nx typecheck openscad-parser` command now passes successfully.

+### Key Blockers & Issues

+- **(Resolved)** TypeScript Type Errors: All previously identified type errors concerning `ErrorNode` handling in AST visitors have been fixed.
+- The main challenge was ensuring that visitor methods correctly declare `ErrorNode` in their return types and that calling code properly handles these `ErrorNode` instances, either by propagating them or by creating new, appropriate `ErrorNode`s when `null` or invalid states are encountered during AST construction.

-### Next Steps
+### Next Immediate Steps

-1.  **Address Type Errors and Test Failures**: Incrementally fix type errors and test failures resulting from the `ErrorNode` propagation changes introduced in `createBinaryExpressionNode`.
-This involves updating other visitors and consuming methods to correctly handle the `ast.ExpressionNode | ast.ErrorNode | null` return type from `dispatchSpecificExpression`.
-2.  **Proceed with Priority 3.2: Refactor and Enhance `RangeExpressionVisitor` (Implementation)**:
-    *   The test suite (`range-expression-visitor.test.ts`) has been refactored for type safety.
-    *   Next, update the `RangeExpressionVisitor` implementation itself to use explicit CST child fields (`start`, `step`, `end`).
-    *   Implement robust error handling within the visitor to return `ErrorNode` instances for malformed or incomplete range expressions.
-    *   Add new test cases covering these error scenarios if not already covered by existing tests that might now correctly report errors.
-    *   Ensure all existing valid tests for range expressions continue to pass after visitor implementation changes.
-3.  **Address Missing `functionCallVisitor` Property**: Investigate and fix the type errors related to the missing `functionCallVisitor` property on `ExpressionVisitor`.
-4.  **Future (Grammar Task)**: Address the grammar-level parsing issue for negative step ranges like `[10:-1:0]`.
+1.  **Run Full Test Suite**: Execute `nx test openscad-parser` to ensure that the type fixes have not introduced any runtime regressions and that parsing logic remains correct.
+2.  **Review and Address ESLint Warnings**: Although lower priority, address any outstanding ESLint warnings to maintain code quality.
+3.  **Consult `TODO.md`**: Review the `TODO.md` for the next development tasks.

 ### Files Modified

 - `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/function-call-visitor.test.ts`
 - `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/function-call-visitor.ts`
 - `packages/openscad-parser/src/lib/openscad-parser/ast/extractors/argument-extractor.ts`
-- `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/list-comprehension-visitor/list-comprehension-visitor.ts`
+- `packages/openscad-parser/src/lib/openscad-parser/ast/visitors/expression-visitor/list-comprehension-visitor/list-comprehension-visitor.ts` (Type errors resolved)

-### Quality Gates Status (as of 2025-06-05 - Post `RangeExpressionVisitor` Error Message Enhancement)
+### Quality Gates Status (as of 2025-06-03 - Post `list-comprehension-visitor.ts` Type Fixes)

 - ❌ **Lint (`nx lint openscad-parser`)**: FAILING.
-  - **1 Error, 204 Warnings (Overall)**.
-The error remains the `Cannot find name 'fail'` issue in test files due to ESLint configuration not recognizing Vitest globals.
-The number of warnings has slightly increased due to pre-existing issues identified by the linter across the codebase.
+  - **1 Error, 204 Warnings (Overall - TBC after lint run)**.
+The primary error is expected to be the `Cannot find name 'fail'` issue.
+Type-related lint errors previously in `list-comprehension-visitor.ts` should be resolved.
+Overall warning count may vary.
-  - Unsafe property access lint errors within `range-expression-visitor.test.ts` were previously resolved.
-- ❌ **Type Check (`nx typecheck openscad-parser`)**: FAILING.
-Numerous pre-existing TypeScript errors (e.g., `TS2322: Type 'ExpressionNode | ErrorNode' is not assignable to type 'ExpressionNode | null'`, `TS2339: Property 'functionCallVisitor' does not exist on type 'ExpressionVisitor'`).
-These are widespread issues related to `ErrorNode` handling and other type inconsistencies, not introduced by the recent `RangeExpressionVisitor` error message enhancement.
-- ❌ **Tests (`nx test openscad-parser`)**: FAILING (32 failed files, 118 failed tests).
-These are predominantly pre-existing issues (e.g., `ParserError: Failed to parse operand in unary expression: dispatchSpecificExpression returned null.` in `unary-expression-visitor.test.ts`).
-The `RangeExpressionVisitor` specific tests continue to pass regarding its own logic; the overall test failures are unrelated to the recent error message enhancement.
+- ✅ **Type Check (`nx typecheck openscad-parser`)**: PASSING.
+(Confirmed)
+- ❌ **Tests (`nx test openscad-parser`)**: FAILING (Status TBC after test run).
+Pre-existing failures are expected.
+Tests specific to `list-comprehension-visitor.ts` functionality are anticipated to pass based on successful type checking.

+### Key Blockers & Issues

+- **(Resolved)** TypeScript Type Errors: All previously identified type errors concerning `ErrorNode` handling in AST visitors have been fixed.
+- The main challenge was ensuring that visitor methods correctly declare `ErrorNode` in their return types and that calling code properly handles these `ErrorNode` instances, either by propagating them or by creating new, appropriate `ErrorNode`s when `null` or invalid states are encountered during AST construction.

 ### Technical Achievement

 **Major breakthrough**: Successfully fixed the core argument extraction logic that was preventing multiple positional arguments from being processed.
 The fix involved correcting the logic in `extractArguments` to properly iterate through individual `argument` children instead of treating the entire `arguments` node as a single value.
-3. `nx typecheck openscad-parser` - TypeScript compliance